Last updated - March 23, 2018

 - How to return money to the customer, cashback or direct bank transfer?

 - What if the exchange product is not in my inventory?

 - How to make the return process short and smooth for the customer?

 - How to print labels for returns?

-If you have an in-built mechanism for handling the above queries, life will be much simpler.
-Easy and hassle-free returns foster customer trust and invites them back to your store.
+If you have an inbuilt mechanism for handling the above queries, life will be much simpler.
+Easy and hassle-free returns foster customer trust and invite them back to your store.
 In addition, there needs to a clear policy to be examined in case of any return request.
 This would simplify the whole procedure for the customer as well as for the store-owner.
 The decision of choosing the best shipping service for returns also need to be done well in advance.